ijt/php-docs-samples/appengine/standard/wordpress/README.md

 Enjoy your WordPress app!

 ## Installing themes
-It does not work to install themes from the WordPress admin UI because the php72 runtime does not include FTP.
+Installing themes from the WordPress admin UI won't work because the php72 runtime doesn't include FTP.
 It's fairly easy to install them from the command line though:

 1. Go to https://wordpress.org/themes in your browser and click a theme you'd like to install.
 2. Right-click the Download button and choose "Copy link address".